 IRC with Emacs ERC and ZNC

-To use the protocol properly, you not only need an IRC client application, but also a so-called IRC bouncer - a sort of proxy between your IRC client of choice and the IRC server.
-The bouncer is a server application that runs 24 hours per day and monitors activity on the IRC channels (chat groups) to which the user is subscribed.
-While the user is away, the bouncer records all activity and replays it to the IRC client when the client reconnects.
-The client alone may connect directly to the IRC server, but this does not guarantee that the user will see all messages posted to a channel while he or she is away.
+To use IRC properly, you need an IRC client and an IRC bouncer - a proxy between your client and the IRC server.
+The bouncer runs 24/7, monitoring activity in the IRC channels you’ve joined.
+While you’re away, it records all activity and sends it to your client when you reconnect.
+Although the client can connect directly to the server, you might miss messages sent while you’re gone.

-This requirement alone is a threshold that prevents the majority of potential users from ever considering an IRC-protocol-based client as their chat application of choice.
-You need to know what you are doing, and going through the hassle of setting up a bouncer is a test you must pass in order to fully participate in IRC-based communities.
+This requirement makes it tough for most potential users to choose an IRC-based client for chatting.
+You need to know what you’re doing, and setting up a bouncer is a hurdle you must clear to fully participate in IRC communities.

 My setup